 A warm welcome to Six Bells Junction...

-...the home of what is very likely the largest archive of railtour information anywhere on the planet!
+...the home of what is almost without doubt the largest archive of railtour information anywhere on the planet!

-PLEASE PLEASE PLEASE (assuming you want me to use your submission); when submitting tour information put the date, tour name and tour organiser in the subject line of your e-mail...this will help me greatly when I am making updates as I can quickly identify e-mails in my inbox about the same tour.
+...this will help me greatly when I am making updates as I can quickly identify e-mails in my inbox about the same tour.
 E-mails received without this vital information in the subject will be archived, unread, until such time as I may be able to work on them.
-Please be aware I am not part of the railtour scene these days so I have no easy way to tie-up a photo or gen sent with the subject line '1Z00 seen passing wherever today' or 'tour gen'.
-What time I have available will be spent working on those which have been 'well presented', those without a date given will be discarded without further attention.
+The backlog currently stands at around 2,500 e-mails in total, and growing daily.
+What time I have available will be spent working on those which have been 'well presented'.
+E-mails simply offering/asking if I want tour gen/photos sending in will be deleted without response - if it is new gen you have to offer that is not presently uploaded on the site then please send it in.
 Please also, when sending timings, tell me whether they are booked or actual - in around 25% of submissions it isn't at all clear!

 Finally, please also take note of the rest of the comments in the section "Submitting Gen?
 Please read first...", especially if you are sending information for the first-time, or infrequently.
 By submitting gen to this Website it is assumed you have read and are complying with the comments contained in that section.